nihal-ranchod/COMS4032A---Application-of-Algorithms-Assignments/Assignment 3/part_A_1_experimental_design.md

 ### Consistency Check

 1. **Purpose**:
-   - To ensure the Disjoint Set implementation operates correctly after a series of **Make-Set** and **Union** operations, a consistency check is performed.
+   - To ensure the Disjoint Set implementation operates correctly after a series of **MAKE_SET** and **UNION** operations, a consistency check is performed.
    - This check verifies that each element points to the correct representative of its set, maintaining the integrity of the data structure.

 2. **Implementation**:
-   - The **check_consistency** function iterates through all elements, asserting that the representative returned by **Find-Set** for each element matches the representative returned for its representative:
+   - The **check_consistency** function iterates through all elements, asserting that the representative returned by **FIND_SET** for each element matches the representative returned for its representative:
      ```cpp
      bool check_consistency(int n) {
          for (int i = 0; i < n; ++i) {